Punjab National Bank: Amalgamation

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that the Oriental Bank of Commerce and United Bank of India would be merged with Punjab National Bank.
 The proposed merger would make Punjab National Bank the second largest public sector bank in the country with assets of ₹17.95 lakh crore and 11,437 branches.
 The Union Cabinet approved the merger on 4 March 2020.
 PNB announced that its board had approved the merger ratios the next day.
 Shareholders of Oriental Bank of Commerce and United Bank will receive 1,150 shares and 121 shares of PNB, respectively, for every 1,000 shares of they hold.
 On 1 April 2020, the merger came into effect.
 Post-merger, all customers of other two merging banks are now treated as the customers of PNB.

-Services

-In September 2022, Punjab National Bank launches WhatsApp banking for customers and non-customers.
-At present, it said, PNB would be offering non-financial services such as balance inquiry, last five transactions, stop cheque, request cheque book to its account holders through the WhatsApp banking service.

-Other informative services that would be provided to both account and non-account holders include online account opening, enquire bank deposit/loan products, digital products, NRI services, locate branch/atm, opt-in, opt-out options.

-The WhatsApp banking service will be available 24x7, including holidays, on both android and iOS-based mobile phones.

 Listings and shareholding

 PNB's equity shares are listed on Bombay Stock Exchange and the National Stock Exchange of India.
-It is a constituent of the CNX Nifty at the NSE.
+It is a constituent of the Nifty 50 index at the NSE.
 As of 30 June 2024, the shareholding structure of the bank is as follows.